StackStorm/st2docs/docs/source/workflows.rst

   **Use ActionChain for simple legacy workflows.**

-Mistral Workflows are no-longer supported, please see https://github.com/StackStorm/orquestaconvert for a tool for converting Mistral to Orquesta workflows.
+Mistral workflows are no longer supported.
+See https://github.com/StackStorm/orquestaconvert for a tool to convert Mistral workflows to Orquesta.

 Learn how to define and run workflows: